alexh7799/alexh7799/README.md

 ## 🧑‍💻 About Me

 Hello!
-I'm Alex, a passionate Fullstack Developer focused on modern web technologies and software engineering.
+I'm Alexander, a passionate Fullstack Developer focused on modern web technologies and software engineering.
 I love finding creative solutions and continuously learning new technologies.

 ## 🛠️ My Skills